 I am originally from Las Vegas, Nevada.
-I completed my BA in Romance Languages (Spanish & French) in 1997 and my MA in Hispanic Linguistics at University of Illinois, Urbana-Champaign in 1999.
+I completed my BA in Romance Languages (Spanish & French) at UNLV in 1997 and my MA in Hispanic Linguistics at University of Illinois, Urbana-Champaign in 1999.
 I took a break from graduate studies from 2000-2005 and taught English in South Korea, working primarily at universities in Gwangju (Cheollanam-do).
 I returned to the US in 2005, when I started my PhD studies in Spanish Linguistics specializing in generative syntax at University of Iowa under the direction of Dr. Paula Kempchinsky.
 I graduated from Iowa in spring 2010 and started at UGA in fall 2010.

 IMPORTANT NOTE: My home department is Romance Languages, and I teach for them in Spanish.
 If you cannot take a course in Spanish, you will most likely not be able to take coursework with me.